-- 5.11.2 In the event that the Bureau does not have adequate facilities to read out the flight recorders, it shall use the facilities made available to it by other States, considering the following: - (a) the capabilities of the read-out facility; - (b) the timeliness of the read-out; and - (c) the location of the read-out facility. - 5.11.3 The Director-General/CEO shall make effective use of available ground-based recordings, including surveillance data and ATS communications in the investigation of an accident or an incident.
+- 5.11.
+(1) The Director-General/CEO Bureau shall make effective use of flight recorders in the investigation of an accident or serious incident. and The Director-General/CEO shall arrange for the read-out of the flight recorders without delay. - (2) In the event that the Bureau does not have adequate facilities to read out the flight recorders, it shall use the facilities made available to it by other States, considering the following: - (a) the capabilities of the read-out facility; - (b) the timeliness of the read-out; and - (c) the location of the read-out facility. - (3) The Director General/CEO Bureau shall make effective use of available ground-based recordings, including surveillance data and ATS communications in the investigation of an accident or an incident.